Mantandela/Mantandela/README.md

 👋 Hi, I'm Mantan Dela Dobdinga!
 🎓 B.Sc.
-Applied Computer Technology student at United States International University – Africa, in Nairobi, Kenya A MasterCard Foundation Scholar passionate about technology, leadership, and making an impact through innovative solutions.
+Applied Computer Technology student at United States International University – Africa, in Nairobi, Kenya.
+A MasterCard Foundation Scholar passionate about technology, leadership, and making an impact through innovative solutions.
 💡 Currently pursuing a mix of personal projects, academic learning, and leadership training such as:
 IBM AI Fundamentals course to build my AI skills and  Aspire Leaders Program to enhance my leadership and relational skills.